 At Equifax we had the Tooling "Holy War" of Agile software and ultimately chose to preserve the right of our Agile teams to work the way that they preferred: 1. .NET folks insisted on TFS with the Visual Studio IDE integration.
 2. Jira teams had learned the Greenhopper bolt-on to the bug tracker.
 3. Rally users preferred the more natural alignment with Scaled Agile and business-friendly usability.
 Software vendors... more »

 In scaling agile, context matters.
 Being able to customize an agile framework to suit your unique conditions and context is very important.
-Scaled Agile Framework (SAFe®) is often harshly and incorrectly criticized as too prescriptive or too rigid, and by implications, not easy to customize.
-Inspired by Dr. Jeff Sutherland’s Scrum at Scale meta-framework which provides a general language for talking about how ...more »
+Scaled Agile Framework (SAFe®️) is often harshly and incorrectly criticized as too prescriptive or too rigid, and by implications, not easy to customize.
+Inspired by Dr. Jeff Sutherland’s Scrum at Scale meta-framework which provides a general language for talking... more »

 I'd like to talk about why I see so many agile teams struggling with failure.